 Introduce New Topics

-Once this is done, start introducing new topics in a simple way.
+Once this is done, start simply introducing new topics.
 Embed images or videos into your lesson and engage your learners with what they see.
 You can also experiment with a guided simulation at this stage.
 However, make sure that your learners are constantly engaged.

 Gather Learner Response

 Next up, start gathering the first responses to your lesson so that you can make the course even more interactive than it currently is.
 Use your slides to ask a variety of questions and record the answers you obtain in a response sheet.
 Utilize these sheets to make instant course corrections.

 Track, Assess & Review